tmssoftware/smartsetup/tmstest/README.md

 1. tmstest runs on PowerShell.
 If in linux, you need to install PowerShell for linux.
 2. For debugging, we recommend VSCode.
 Install the powershell extension.
-3. Setup the paths.
+3. Setup the paths and aliases.
 You will have to do this from the **terminal** and from the **VSCode terminal**, since they load different user profiles.

-Go to the terminal you want to use (VSCode terminal or normal terminal) and type:
+For step 3, go to the terminal you want to use (VSCode terminal or normal terminal) and type:

 ```shell
 code $PROFILE